rparkerrii/Platform_Computing/Assignment_1_About_Me_Page/README.md

 # Platform_Computing
 # About Me

-This is a project based course focusing on the cross-platform development of mobile and online web applications.
+This is a project familiarizing with html features and github.

 Time spent: **2** hours spent in total